 - consent to an interview to discuss their state of health;

 - undertake to inform the insurer without delay of any changes.

 Colons should be closed up to the preceding word.
-Do not use colons at the end of headings, even when they are in the source text.
+Only use colons at the end of headings if they are in the source text and used appropriately, e.g. in discharge summaries.
 Colons do not generally require the next word to start with a capital letter, but it may be necessary.

 This is used to punctuate sentences and separate items in a series.
 When used for punctuation, a comma is always followed by a space.
 Use a comma before “etc.” in a series, but a comma is not necessary if there is no series.